TheThomasD/Vigo-16/README.md

 * Display implementation for control, files, printing and network info
 * (GRBL board topic; maybe not required with web serial connection) allow USB and display in parallel

+### Implementation Planning - revised

+I fiddled around a little bit with the SPIFFS storage for files and it works really well and easy.
+While I was implementing that, I decided to change my plan:

+1. ~~WiFi STA and AP in parallel~~
+    * ~~if STA is not connected, start AP anyway~~ (both already done)
+2. implement OTA updates via the web interface
+3. configure STA and AP mode over a web interface

+I want to switch the two points because of "bootstrapping" reasons.
+With the OTA update, I will be able to exchange the current app image on the ESP32 easily via the web interface.
+In the initial phase, I will just create a simple web site (non-compressed html; possibly without CSS) stored on the SPIFFS partition to upload the new image.
+With that done, I can upload a new app image OTA any time (and I will potentially reduce wear by using a different partition on every update).
+I expect that the upload process is quite similar for OTA and SPIFFS files.

+When this is done, I will create a new web page and a new firmware, that also allows for uploading the web file for the SPIFFS partition.
+With this, I can exchange the image or the web part whenever I want via the web interface.
+That sounds very convenient to me.

 ## Later

 * [partition tables and embedding binary data](https://docs.platformio.org/en/latest/platforms/espressif32.html#partition-tables), see also [here](https://community.platformio.org/t/unable-to-build-and-upload-spiffs-filesystem-image-with-framework-esp-idf/17820/2) and [here](https://github.com/espressif/arduino-esp32/blob/master/tools/partitions/default.csv)